Twdckcv/Python_Projects/Python_Glossary.md

 ---

 * **len()** -  This function is used to determine the length or the number of items in a sequence or a collection.
 The behavior of *len()* depends on the type of the object you pass as an argument.
+Data types that are supported are:
+    * Strings
+    * Lists
+    * Tuples
+    * Dictionaries
+    * Sets
 # M
 # N
 # O